gustavonq/hyojun.fuzzy-finder/README.md

 ##How it works?

 hyojun.fuzzy-finder is blazing fast because all data is already cached and available on the page.
-You can [define your own set of rules](https://bitbucket.org/fbiz/hyojun.grunt.fuzzy-finder-cache.git) and set what is going to be cached.
+You can [define your own set of rules](https://bitbucket.org/fbiz/hyojun.grunt.fuzzy-finder-cache.git) and setup what is going to be cached.

 As you type your query, after the 2th char the engine will perform a search inside the database you provided, testing the query and rendering results.

-The implementation success relies on 3 steps:
+The implementation success relies on **3 steps**:

-###- HTML
+###1- HTML

 The javacript plugin requires only this html code: